MASILab/Synb0-DISCO/README.md

 <path to license.txt> should point to freesurfer licesnse.txt file
 <path to synb0.simg> should point to the singularity container
-(this will be in the directory where singularity pull was called)

 Flags:
 --notopup Skips the application of FSL's topup susceptibility correction